The UK Test Centres With the Highest Fail Rates

 Why fail rate is the more useful number

 A learner planning their test wants to know the odds against them, not the odds for them.
 The two numbers are mathematically identical but psychologically different.
-A 32.2 percent pass rate sounds challenging.
-A 67.8 percent fail rate makes the underlying picture more concrete: of the candidates testing at Belvedere this year, more than two out of three will leave with a fail.
-The fail rate also reframes responsibility correctly: if 67.8 percent of candidates fail at a centre, the centre is doing most of the work, not the candidate.
+A 33.4 percent pass rate sounds challenging.
+A 66.6 percent fail rate makes the underlying picture more concrete: of the candidates testing at Wolverhampton this year, two out of three will leave with a fail.
+The fail rate also reframes responsibility correctly: if 66.6 percent of candidates fail at a centre, the centre is doing most of the work, not the candidate.

 The fail-rate framing also makes the centre choice decision sharper.
-A learner deciding between Belvedere (67.8 percent fail) and Sidcup (41 percent fail) is choosing between losing two thirds of the time and losing two fifths of the time.
-That is a 26.8 percentage point swing on the same person.
-The centre, not the candidate, is the dominant variable.
+Across their candidates, Chingford (London) fails 63.5 percent and Sidcup (London) 41.0 percent (2024-25): a 22.5 percentage point gap between the two centre cohorts.
+The route environment, not the candidate, is the dominant variable in that gap.
 The research/test-centre-volume-vs-pass-rate page covers the underlying statistical relationship.

 The 5 toughest UK centres ranked

-Chingford in north-east London is the second toughest UK centre.
+Chingford (London) in north-east London is the toughest London centre at 36.5 percent pass (2024-25) on 13,235 tests.
 The route features the A104 Lea Bridge Road, the A406 North Circular Road junction, multiple box junctions, and several large roundabouts where signalling discipline is essential.
-The Lea Bridge Road has bus lanes that operate on different hours and confused signage about when learner drivers can use the right-hand lane.
+The Lea Bridge Road has bus lanes that operate on different hours and signage that is challenging under exam pressure.

-The most common Chingford fail categories: use of signals (especially through the large roundabouts), positioning during normal driving (the multi-lane carriageways require lane discipline that anxious candidates struggle to maintain), and response to traffic signs (the bus lane signage is genuinely confusing under pressure).
+Common Chingford (London) fail categories: use of signals (especially through the large roundabouts), positioning during normal driving (the multi-lane carriageways require lane discipline that anxious candidates struggle to maintain), and response to traffic signs (the bus lane signage is genuinely confusing under pressure).
+Chingford (London) is the only London centre in the UK top 5, which contradicts the common claim that London dominates the bottom of the rankings.
 The research/london-vs-uk-pass-rate page covers the London-specific picture, and the why London test centres hard guide covers the structural explanation.

 The common route features that explain the fail rates